justinmeiners/efficient-programming-with-components/03_singleton.md

 *We should find the most minimal way of saying what we want to say*.

 [^communist]: Alex: Don't be so eager with making members of classes private.
-    I'm a communist, I don't like private proprety.
+    I'm a communist, I don't like private property.
-    Ok, I'm not really a communist.
+    OK, I'm not really a communist.
     Someone accused me of being one for not liking object-oriented programming.
-    They said STL was basically communist propoganda.
+    They said STL was basically communist propaganda.
     Objects are important because they own things.

     This same person made a million dollars selling my code.